ArunKarthikAnandKumar/Flutter-Notes-App/README.md

 ### How to Use

-To use the app, you can download the APK file from the `builds` folder in this repository and install it on your Android device.
+To use the app, you can download the APK file from the `APK` folder in this repository and install it on your Android device.